Bursary Application FAQs

 -

-Are you in receipt of any Government benefits (local or national) or other financial support?
+Apart from child support, are you in receipt of any Government benefits (local or national) or other financial support?
+Any documentary evidence should be scanned and uploaded, ensuring that the date, including the year, is visible.

 -